3D Chocolate Printing Guide

 How do I melt the Chocolate for Printing?

-All Choc Edge designs are printed using machine-tempered Belgian Dark Chocolate (Callebaut 811NV).
-So for the best results we recommend using a professional tempering machine but there are other methods of tempering chocolate.
+The Choc Edge design team mainly uses machine-tempered couverture chocolate (Dark: Callebaut 811NV).
+For the best results, we recommend using a professional tempering machine but there are other methods of tempering chocolate:

 BBC Good Food: http://www.bbcgoodfood.com/howto/guide/how-temper-chocolate